Ruins of Gedi: Economy

 Local industries and trades likely included pottery production, metal working, construction, spinning and weaving cloth, fishing, trade, and possibly the production of salt, which are represented in the archaeological and historical record at a number of coastal sites.
 In addition, the local coral architecture using limestone mortar also indicates the presence of local trades associated with construction and masonry.

 Food production at Gedi likely involved a mixed economy based on livestock, as well as agricultural and horticultural production.
 Some foods were introduced through trade.
 Available crops included millet, African rice, cocoyam, coconuts, bananas, citrus fruits, pomegranates, figs, sugar cane, cotton, and various vegetables, while the principal livestock was likely cattle.
 Sheep, goats, and chickens played an important role as well.

 Swahili coastal settlements frequently conducted trade with the interior, obtaining goods for overseas trade or local consumption.
 However, isolated and small settlements have been interpreted as hinterlands that developed around and supported the economies of the larger settlements.
 Small settlements or hamlets were established between the fourteenth and sixteenth centuries within the vicinity of Gedi including sites at the end of Mida Creek, Kiburugeni, Watamu, Shaka, and Kilepwa.
 These smaller settlements are thought to represent agricultural communities that provided Gedi with most of its agricultural produce.

+Gedi lay inland from the open sea and had no clearly identified harbour of its own.
+Mida Creek is the nearest sheltered waterway.
+A 2023 archaeological survey found a concentration of house sites at Chafisi, near the point on the creek closest to Gedi, and proposed that the locality may have functioned as an outport.
+The proposal is useful for understanding the town's coastal connections, but it remains a hypothesis rather than a confirmed identification of Gedi's port.